kamenPB/Green-Credentials/manual.md

-Operations Manual
+Operations Manual TO DO: Edit as md file

-1. Data.xlsx structure
+1. Data.xlsx structure explained

 1.1 In the file there are 6 spreadsheeds - Waste, Water, Landlord Water, Electricity, Carpark Electricity and Gas, respectively.